Non-Abelian Chiral 2-Form and M5-Branes: Covariant Formulations: PST Model

 \subsection{Covariant action for Chiral 2-form: D=6}

-The Lorentz-covariant action for the Abelian chiral 2-form theory (or the gauge sector for a single M5-brane) is constructed also with the help of a single auxiliary scalar field.
-We will see again that this PST covariant model has an extra gauge symmetry which could be used to gauge fix the auxiliary field and reduces to the previous non-covariant PS action \eqref{51}.\\
+The Lorentz-covariant action for the 6D Abelian chiral 2-form theory (or the gauge sector for a single M5-brane) is constructed also with the help of a single auxiliary scalar field.
+We will see again that the corresponding PST covariant model has an extra gauge symmetry which can be used to gauge-fix the auxiliary field and the action reduces to the previous non-covariant 6D PS action \eqref{51}.\\